Aktarul/Car-Market/README.md

 # Car Market

-Car Market is an E-Commerce web application where users can visit, see and buy beautiful cars.
-This application is created to implement shopping cart.
+It is an academic project built for the implementation of shopping cart.
+It is a single shop platform where people can buy beautiful cars.
+JSON Web Token(JWT) is used for authentication.
 It is a [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) application.
 Visit the web application [Live](https://infinite-sierra-61239.herokuapp.com).

 ## Technologies
   1. Frontend: **Angular**